-Every time they step onto the field or the court, athletes know there’s a risk of injury—and potentially serious ones.
+Every time they step onto the field or the court, athletes know there’s a risk of injury—and potentially serious injury, at that.

 Players work hard in the gym when they train to put themselves in a position where they decrease the risk of injuries.
-Whether it be through stretching, exercise techniques, or nutrition, all athletes try and minimize the chances of suffering an injury.
+Whether it's through stretching, exercise techniques, or nutrition, all athletes try and minimize the chances of suffering an injury.